 In reality, your family will eat less to get full since most of those foods are high in fiber.
 Fiber makes your body feel full quicker.
 It won’t make the meal cheaper per se’, but it will allow for leftovers, for you to feed more mouths and oh yeah…since you’re actually eating less, you may just find yourself healthier too.

 Have a Freezer Cooking Day –

 Freezer cooking is one of my favorite ways to save money on groceries and once you try it?
 I’m sure it will be for you too.
 To get started, you’ll want to pick up foil baking pans with lids and gallon sized ziploc bags at the very least.
 Find your favorite freezer cooking recipes and get cooking!
 Freezer cooking saves you money since it lessens the chance that you’ll want to eat out because there’s nothing for dinner.
 Not only that, but time is money and freezer cooking will save you a ton of it!
-If you need help with freezer cooking recipes, MyFreeze easy is a fantastic option.
+If you need help with freezer cooking recipes (Six Dollar Family), MyFreeze easy is a fantastic option.
 When you sign up for MyFreezeEasy, you’ll receive custom freezer meal plans along with exclusive videos to help you cook those recipes without breaking your budget.

 Have a meatless meal once a week –